ronmars1223/Smartlabs/BATCH_BORROW_REQUEST_FIELDS.md

 2. **Batch Size:** The `batchSize` field indicates how many items are in the batch.
 Useful for displaying batch information.

-3. **No Signature:** Batch requests currently do NOT include a signature field.
-This is different from single requests.
+3. **Signature:** Batch requests include a signature field when the user signs the batch request.
+The same signature is included in all requests within the batch.

 4. **Same Values:** All requests in a batch share the same:
    - `batchId`